developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/camera/index.md

 Image Uri display is dependent on browser capability.

 ###colorModel as Grayscale in Android
-Grayscale is supported only in the front camera of Android consumer devices.
+Grayscale is not supported on Android devices.

 ###Invalid/Null values for properties in Android and iOS
 Only valid and non-empty values for properties are supported in Android and iOS.